Wahoo 4th graders bring puppets to life in music class

 Students Attempt to Emulate Style of George Bellows

 Wahoo Elementary fifth grade students experienced drawing from a new angle last week.
 Students were introduced to examples of artwork from Ashcan School artist George Bellows (1882-1925).
-His depictions of American life from the 10’s . . .
+His depictions of American life from the 10’s and . . .

 Students Skype with Other Students in St. Joseph, MO

 Students in Mrs. Gregg’s kindergarten class are taking pen pals to a whole new level!
 We have asked a St. Joseph, Missouri kindergarten class to be our “Skype Pals!”
-Their teacher, Mrs. Hamilton, went to college with Mrs. . . .
+Their teacher, Mrs. Hamilton, went to college with Mrs. Gregg at . . .

 Student Artwork Displayed in State Capitol Rotunda & Wahoo Public Library